openclimatefix/uk-pvnet-app/README.md

   option in the model configs so it is not used.
 Defaults to true.
 - `ALLOW_SAVE_GSP_SUM`: Option to allow model to save the GSP sum.
 If false this overwrites the model configs so saving of the GSP sum is not used.
 Defaults to false.
-- `SAVE_TO_DATABASE`: Option to save forecasts to the nowcasting database.
-Defaults to true.

 #### These extra variables control validation and logging